January 2015 Mazraat Amal incident: Casualties

 Jihad Mughniyah was 25 years old and a rising figure within Hezbollah.
 His father was top Hezbollah commander Imad Mughniyeh, who was assassinated by a car bombing in Damascus in 2008.
 His fathers' two brothers, one also named Jihad, were killed in car bombings in 1985 and 1994.
 His father had close ties to Iran and was said to report to Qasem Soleimani, the commander of the Quds Force.
 Soleimani was very close to Jihad Mughniyah after his father was killed, and reportedly adopted him as his son.
-Mughniyeh was close to Mustafa Badr Al Din, the military leader of Hezbollah and brother-in-law of his father.
+Mughniyeh was close to Mustafa Badreddine, the military leader of Hezbollah and brother-in-law of his father.
 Mughniyeh also had a close personal connection to Hezbollah leader Hassan Nasrallah.
 With his high-level personal connections with Iran and within Hezbollah, and the status of his father, Mughniyeh was known as "the prince" in Hezbollah, and many expected him to quickly rise within the organization to a position similar to that of his father.
 After Syrian rebels captured Tal al-Hara and seized documents in October 2014, a Syrian National Council spokesman said that Mughniyeh was serving as Hezbollah's Golan District commander.

 Abbas Ibrahim Hijazi was a 35-year-old from Ghazieh in the Sidon District of southern Lebanon.
 His father, known as Abu Kamal, was a founding member of Hezbollah.
 Hijazi had been involved in the 2006 war and had fought with Hezbollah against Syrian rebels in Qusayr and Yabroud in Syria in 2014.
 He was married to a daughter of Abu Hasan Salameh, a Hezbollah commander killed by the Israelis in 1999.
 Mohammad Ali Hassan Abu al-Hasan was 29 and was from Ain Qana.
 Ghazi Ali Dawi was 26 and from Khiam.
 Ali Hassan Ibrahim was 21 and from Yahmar al Shaqif.